AlterHoodie/SignoLingo/README.md

 | ----------------------------------- | ----------------------------------- | ------------------------------------------- | ------------------------------------------- |
 | <img src="https://www.lifeprint.com/asl101/fingerspelling/abc-gifs/a.gif" alt="Example Image" width="200" height="200"> | <img src="https://www.lifeprint.com/asl101/fingerspelling/abc-gifs/b.gif" alt="Example Image" width="200" height="200"> | <img src="https://www.lifeprint.com/asl101/fingerspelling/abc-gifs/y.gif" alt="Example Image" width="200" height="200"> | <img src="https://www.lifeprint.com/asl101/fingerspelling/abc-gifs/f.gif" alt="Example Image" width="200" height="200"> |

-## Future Enhancements

-There are several opportunities for enhancing the ASL detection model and overall system [As it is not yet Perfect and still faces issues in detecting few alphabets].
-Consider the following ideas for future improvements:

-1. **Integration with New Datasets:** Explore additional ASL datasets to diversify the training data and improve the model's generalization to different signing styles.

-2. **Fine-Tuning Hyperparameters:** Experiment with different hyperparameter settings to optimize the model's performance.
-This may involve adjusting learning rates, batch sizes, or architecture configurations.

-3. **Incorporating Transfer Learning:** Investigate the potential benefits of incorporating transfer learning techniques, leveraging pre-trained models on related tasks to boost performance.

-4. **Real-time Feedback Mechanism:** Implement a real-time feedback mechanism to provide users with immediate guidance on improving their sign gestures, enhancing the learning experience.

-5. **Multi-modal Integration:** Explore the integration of additional sensor modalities, such as depth sensors or audio cues, to improve the robustness of sign detection in various environments.

-**This Repo can also be extended to handle video data**
-1. to detect common Hand Gestures used in Sign Language
-2. To sign words [Sequence of individual Signed Alphabets]